swt30/thesis/chapters/03-models/03-models.md

 ### Solving the boundary value problem

 Boundary value problems are common in stellar structure codes and can be solved in several ways.
-The approach of @Seager2007 just described is called a shooting method.^[For a general implementation of a shooting method, see chapter 18 of @Press2007.]
+The approach of @Seager2007 just described is called a *shooting method*.^[For a general implementation of a shooting method, see chapter 18 of @Press2007.]
-Building on this idea, the "double shooting method" integrates both inwards and outwards from assumed boundary conditions at the core and exterior of the planet.
+Building on this idea, the method of *double shooting* or *shooting to a fitting point* integrates both inwards and outwards from assumed boundary conditions at the core and exterior of the planet.
 The solutions must match where they meet, and so after each trial solution the boundary conditions are adjusted based on the discrepancy.

 This double shooting method is increasingly slow to converge as the number of structural equations increase.